KingDEV22/resturant-api/readme.md

 `/api/report/get_report endpoint/{report_id}` - gives the output as running if report generation is in progress else return the report in csv file.

 Status Code - 200 Success, 404 error

+### Set up the app

+- Make sure to have docker install in the system
+- Clone the repo and cd into it
+- Run docker-compose up to start the server
+- Run docker-compose down to stop the server

+or

+- Install python and mongodb in your system
+- Clone the repo and cd into it
+- run ``pip install -r requirements.txt`` in the terminal
+- run ``uvicorn app.main:app``

+The port is 8000 for the application.